tableclothdotdev/tablecloth-melange/README.md

 **Note: these instructions are for the upcoming new version of tablecloth**

-Install via npm by:
+Install via opam by:

-`npm install tablecloth-rescript`
+`opam install tablecloth-melange`

-Then add to your `bsconfig.json` file:

-`"bs-dependencies" : ["tablecloth-rescript"]`

 ## Usage